Francisco Aguirre-Velasquez

-Francisco Aguirre-Velasquez is an activist for the rights of workers and immigrants in Portland, Oregon.
+Francisco Aguirre-Velasquez is an activist for the rights of workers and immigrants in Portland, Oregon, United States.
 He is originally from El Salvador, but fled the country due to military violence against his family.
 He has fought for the rights of laborers in both Los Angeles, California and Portland for over 25 years.
 He was one of the founding members of the Portland organization, Portland VOZ Worker's Education Project, and currently works as the center coordinator for their NE Portland location.

 When living in El Salvador, as a child, most of his family left the country as refugees without him. he was kidnapped for around one year by the military, until they torturing him and trying to make him believe that they got his uncle and that he must shut him, but they never let him see the face of the men who was claiming to be his uncle, he believed that the man was not his uncle, and the handgun they give him was without bullets to shoot his uncle.
 After all that, he was rescued and he sought refuge at Guazapa hill with members of the Farabundo Martí National Liberation Front.